josStorer/RWKV-Runner/README.md

 to use it as an offline sound source.
 Please note that if you are compiling the program from source code, do not place it in the source code directory.

+If you don't have a MIDI keyboard, you can use virtual MIDI input software like `Virtual Midi Controller 3 LE`, along with [loopMIDI](https://www.tobias-erichsen.de/wp-content/uploads/2020/01/loopMIDISetup_1_0_16_27.zip), to use a regular computer keyboard as MIDI input.

 ### USB MIDI Connection

 - USB MIDI devices are plug-and-play, and you can select your input device in the Composition page